John L. Sullivan: Later career

-Death and legacy
+Death

-The effects of prize fighting along with him being overweight and unhealthy after a long life of overindulging in food and alcohol took its toll on the boxer.
+The effects of prize fighting along with his being overweight and unhealthy after a long life of overindulging in food and alcohol took its toll on the boxer.
 Like most boxers of the time, he did not live a very long life.
 Sullivan died at age 59 at his home in Abington, Massachusetts, supposedly from heart disease.
 At the time of his death, Sullivan had a young boy named Willie Kelly in his custody.
 The priest of Sullivan's church had brought Kelly, an orphan, to the front of the parish and encouraged anyone with the means to care for the boy to do so.

 Sullivan is buried in the Old Calvary Cemetery in Roslindale, a neighborhood of Boston.
-He died with 10 dollars in his pocket (which is equivalent to almost 180 dollars in 2018).
+He died with 10 dollars in his pocket (equivalent to almost $180 in 2018).
 According to the county where Sullivan died he had an estate worth $3,675.

+Legacy

 Sullivan was inducted into the International Boxing Hall of Fame in 1990, as a member of the hall's original class.
 He had a record of 47 wins, 1 loss and 2 draws, with 38 wins by knockout, though many sources disagree on his exact record.

-The barn where Sullivan trained still stands in the small town of Belfast, New York and is now the Bare Knuckle Boxing Hall of Fame.
+The barn where Sullivan trained still stands in the small town of Belfast, New York, and is now the Bare Knuckle Boxing Hall of Fame.

+In 1888 the sculptor Cyrus Dallin who was early in his career created a plaster sculpture of Sullivan in a boxing stance in his fighting attire.

 Sullivan and Corbett's landmark 1892 fight is depicted in the 1942 Warner Brothers biopic Gentleman Jim, a fictionalized account of their relationship.
 Ward Bond portrayed Sullivan alternately as a fiery peacock of a heavyweight champion and, after his title loss, as a sweet, sentimental good sport.
 Sixteen years later, actor Roy Jenson played Sullivan in the 1958 episode, "The Gambler and the Lady", of the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
 In the story line, Sullivan in his tour of local communities across the country fights an exposition match against Buck Jarrico (Hal Baylor).
 When the prize money designated to refurbish the school goes missing, both the teacher, Ruth Stewart (Kathleen Case), and the gambler, Brad Forrester (Mark Dana), are falsely accused based on appearances.

+On their 2017 album Life Is Good, the band Flogging Molly made reference to Sullivan on the track 'The Hand of John L. Sullivan'.